amberhadermann/SNP_impact_FoldX/README.md

 #### 3. Preparations

 Before you can start the analysis, we need to set a few parameters and provide input files.
-Therefore, ==**a good preparation is key to the success of your analysis**==.
+Therefore, **a good preparation is key to the success of your analysis**.

 ###### 3.1.
 PDB file